vanosg/brewpi-userdocs/source/after-install/device-configuration.rst

 Receiving the device list
 -------------------------
-Click `Refresh device list` to receive an updated list of installed and detected devices from the Arduino.
+Click `Refresh device list` to receive an updated list of installed and detected devices from the controller.
 To be able to receive the device list, the BrewPi script has to be running.

 Installed Devices
 ^^^^^^^^^^^^^^^^^